datasciencecampus/classifai/README.md

 ```

-Then the user can pass the vectoriser and a CSV file to a VectorStore constructor:
+Then the user can pass the vectoriser and a CSV file to a VectorStore constructor, this will build a vector database that you can interact with through the class
 ```python

 from classifAI_API.indexers import VectorStore